is the study of the impact of physical activity on health, society, and quality

 Our Comprehensive Perspective

-The School of Kinesiology is one of five academic units within the College of Applied Sciences and Technology.
+The School of Kinesiology is one of seven degree tracks within the College of Health.
 We offer five undergraduate programs of study:

 Our minors include applied gerontology, aquatics, coaching, and scuba.